 - And most importantly, even on the hottest of summer days, you will stay comfortable and cool

-At the end of this article, you will find a handy calculator that will give you quick calculation of the size of the AC Unit you might require, but I can’t stress enough that you really should get an HVAC contractor out to calculate it properly.
+Not only will we arm you with the knowledge to buy an ac unit with confidence, but there is also a handy calculator that will give you quick calculation of the size of the AC Unit you might require, but I can’t stress enough that you really should get an HVAC contractor out to calculate it properly.